SmartPack/PackageManager/docs/pages/sai.md

 In order to install multiple APK's or app bundles, please follow the guidelines

-1. Click the top menu icon and select "<b>Install Split APK</b>"</li>
+1. Click the top menu icon and select "<b>Install Split APK</b>".
 2. Package Manager will now open an in-built file picker to select the installation file(s).
-It is also possible to use a third-party file manager application for selecting the installation files, although with a little less flexibility (check out "<b>Settings --> File Picker</b>").</li>
+It is also possible to use a third-party file manager application for selecting the installation files, although with a little less flexibility (check out "<b>Settings --> File Picker</b>").
-3. In order to install an app bundle (<b>xapk</b>, <b>apkm</b>, or <b>apks</b> file), simply select the respective file and follow on-screen instructions.</li>
+3. In order to install an app bundle (<b>xapk</b>, <b>apkm</b>, or <b>apks</b> file), simply select the respective file and follow on-screen instructions.
-4. To install split APK's, please be sure to follow the additional requirements listed below</li>
+4. To install split APK's, please be sure to follow the additional requirements listed below
     1. All the necessary split APK's should be placed in a single folder.
-    2. Make sure that there are no other APK's (with a different package id) are present in the above-mentioned folder.
+    2. Upon being prompted to select the installation files, please make sure to select all the necessary split APK's to avoid possible installation failure.
-    3. Upon being prompted to select the installation files, please make sure to select all the necessary split APK's to avoid possible installation failure (select all if you're in doubt).
-Also, when you're using a third-party file manager, just select any of the APK placed in the folder, and follow on-screen instructions.
+    3. If you're using a third-party file manager to pick split APK's, make sure that there are no unnecessary APK's (with a different package id) present in the above-mentioned folder and just select any one of them and follow on-screen instructions.
 Package Manager will handle the rest of them.